-Personal Selling and Sales Management 0.5 unit
+Personal Selling and Sales Management

 Prerequisites: BUSI 2230

 An examination of the process involved in personal selling, personal selling techniques and sales management with analysis of the importance of this area to the overall success of a business organization.
 Lectures, role-playing, case studies and/or a major project.